We finally took our first cruise last year and I have so many tips to share!

 Cruise ships are loud.
 Especially in the more common open decks with the pools and hot tubs, kids running around and the loud music.
 They are great places though if you want to people watch and see some of the more entertaining activities like the hairiest chest competition (it was hilarious).

 On the last day of the cruise when we were fighting the wind and nausea, my husband discovered a back deck on the ship that was called the Serenity Deck and anyone under 21 was not allowed.
 It was a great spot to get some fresh air, read a book or sleep in the reclining chairs for hours.
 In fact, if you held a conversation too loudly the other passengers would give you some stern frowns or ask you to be quiet.
-It was fabulous and just what I needed at the time.
+It was fabulous and just what I needed at the time because I was really seasick from the storm.

 10. Make sure you know everything about docking and getting off the boat.